CSE232-MSU/CSE232/syllabus.md

 - Copying another person's code or exam answers.
 - Using code implemented by someone else intended to solve this class' assignments (i.e., don't get someone else to do the assignment for you).
 - Using code independently implemented by someone else without attributing credit (i.e., you can use tools, libraries, or code snippets from the web, but only with proper citation).
+Please note that code generating tools like Github Copilot and ChatGPT are not allowed on graded assessements.
 - Writing code that deceptively passes the test cases, but doesn't solve the problem given.
 In other words, abusing automatic grader mechanisms to gain unearned points (hard-coding).
 - Using sources whose purpose is to provide assignment solutions (e.g. Chegg, YahooAnswers).
 - Distributing course content without instructor permission.